mkeke/c64-basic-pattern-tracing/readme.md

 # C64 BASIC - pattern tracing

-Generating a random pattern of diagonal lines, and then coloring the lines that are connected.
+Generating a random pattern of diagonal lines, and then coloring the lines that are connected, using alternating colors.

 The program listing is below.
 To run it, simply copy/paste it into vice64.
 Or start the prg file.
-Warp mode is recomended, as the algorithm is tremendously slow!
-It was just an idea that popped into my head. :-)
+Warp mode is recommended, as the algorithm is tremendously ineffective!
+It was just an idea that popped into my head the other day. :-)

-August 23.
-2020
+August 23 2020

 ![screenshot](img.png)